Jayson0709/data-structures-and-algorithms-Python/README.md

 # DataStructures-Algorithm
-Some simple data structures and algorithms' implementations.
+Some simple data structures and algorithms' implementations in Python.